 Claremont 5 to Playhouse 7 (Pasadena) • 33 miles

 At 33 miles, this is the second longest portion of the ride.
 It starts as we leave Claremont riding west on beautiful Bonita Avenue.
 After passing through La Verne and San Dimas, we continue West on Gladstone Street, before turning North to get onto Route 66 and have the chance to sugar up at The Donut Man in Glendora.
-We then continue into Azusa where we will have a pit stop at the newly opened downtown Azusa Gold Line Station.
+We then continue into Azusa and the recently opened downtown Azusa Gold Line Station.

-The Azusa stop is a great opportunity to bail out if you’re pooped.
+Azusa is a great spot to bail out if you’re pooped.
 Otherwise, continue on as we hit the upper stretch of the San Gabriel River Trail and then down into the Santa Fe Dam Recreation Area.
 Enjoy the view as your roll along the top of the dam.
-After a short stretch on some “industrial” streets, we get to enjoy a long stretch on residential Longden Avenue through El Monte, Arcadia, Temple City, Rosemead and San Gabriel.
-Then up through San Marino, past Cal Tech in Pasadena, and on to the Playhouse 7 Theatre.
+We leave the Dam area for a short stretch on the Duarte Bike Trail before cutting through Santa Anita Park.
+Then we’ll approach Pasadena via California Blvd. and wave to the brainiacs at Cal Tech on our way to the Playhouse 7 Theatre.
 Grab a bite at La Zona Rosa Caffe or Blaze Pizza.
 And if you need to hop off the ride here, we are just blocks from the Lake Street Station of the Gold Line.

 Playhouse 7 to NoHo 7 (North Hollywood) • 16 miles